simplesourcing/simplesourcing.github.io/pages/docs/operations/setup.md

 ### Intellij IDEA

-Download and install Intellij IDEA from [http://jetbrains.com/idea/download](http://jetbrains.com/idea/download)
+Download and install IntelliJ IDEA from [http://jetbrains.com/idea/download](http://jetbrains.com/idea/download)

 Install the Lombok and Maven plugins.
 They can be found under Preferences -> Plugins -> Browse Repositories.